How do we achieve our vision?

 Black farmers, food entrepreneurs, and organizers from across the Northeast, are co-designing our investment process and making decisions together on BFF Fund 2.0 investments

-Will be supported by Black Farmer Fund through a combination of gifts and low-interest loans
+Have so far been supported by Black Farmer Fund through a combination of gifts and low-interest loans

 We provide low-interest community notes and gifts to Black farmers, herbalists, restaurant owners, caterers, food distributors, and other food-related entrepreneurs in New York State.